ispc/ispc/docs/ispc.rst

 The `ispc downloads web page`_ has prebuilt executables for Windows\*, Linux\* and macOS\* available for download.
-Alternatively, you can download the source code from that page and build it yourself; see see the `ispc wiki`_ for instructions about building ``ispc`` from source.
+Alternatively, you can download the source code from that page and build it yourself; see the `ispc wiki`_ for instructions about building ``ispc`` from source.

 .. _ispc downloads web page: downloads.html